pauljeter/pauljeter-astro/src/content/blog/css3-attribute-selectors.md

   - "web-development"
 ---

 CSS3 defines three new attribute selector variations.
-These selectors give us the ability to make partial matches to attribute values—we can match strings at the start, end, or anywhere within an attribute value.
+These selectors give us the ability to make partial matches to attribute values.
+We can match strings at the start, end, or anywhere within an attribute value.

 We can use the ^= operator to cause an attribute selector to match elements that have an attribute containing a value that starts with the specified value: